aninabhi/aninabhi/README.md

-- 👋 Hi, I’m @abhishek Sharma
+- 👋 Hi, I’m @abhishek Sharma having 9 years exprience in telecom 5G .
 - 👀 I’m interested in  DSA and 5G technology
 - 🌱 I’m currently learning  5 Automation with various services
-- 💞️ I’m looking to collaborate on  Kubernetes , S=
+- 💞️ I’m looking to collaborate on   Probing system , tracing 5G, 4G data and AI tool to collabrate in telecom industry
-- 📫 How to reach me ...
+- 📫 How to reach me abhi1991@gmail.com

 <!---
 aninabhi/aninabhi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.